PrioritySoftware/PrioritySoftware.github.io/_sdk/Form-Columns.md

 **Note:** The *Privilege Explorer* can be used to make columns mandatory for specific users.
-See the *Privilege Explorer Wizard* for details.
+You can find more info on the Privilege Explorer in Priority Xpert.